A full circuit-based quantum algorithm for excited-states in quantum chemistry: Results

 which can be realized with the same circuit as above, just changing the initial state preparation of ancillary system.
 The corresponding physical meaning is that we have eliminated the energy contribution of $\ket{E_{1}}$ to each Pauli term in the Hamiltonian, so the biggest absolute value of eigenvalues for the new Hamiltonian is $\vert E_{2} \vert$ now.
 Similarly, by applying the new circuit-based operator with $k_{2}$ times to the arbitrary initial quantum state, we can have

 which is the eigenvector $\ket{E_{2}}$ with the second biggest absolute value of eigenvalue in $H_{1}$ and corresponding eigenvalue $E_{2}$.

 Repeat this process with $2^{n}$ times, we can determine the whole spectrum of the initial Hamiltonian.
 Note that the order of solution is based on the magnitude of the absolute values of the eigenvalues, rather than the magnitude of the eigenvalues themselves, which may cause some confusion.
 This can be solved by introducing a bias term $-\lambda_{0}I^{\otimes n}~(\lambda_{0}>\textup{max}\{0, E_{1}, \cdots E_{2^{n}}\})$ into the Hamiltonian, making all the eigenvalues negative.
 Then the first solved eigenstate is the ground-state, followed by the first excited-state, and so on.
 And the bias parameter $\lambda_{0}$ should not be too big, because it affects the ratio of reconstructed eigenvalues $(E_{i}-\lambda_{0})/(E_{1}-\lambda_{0})$, which is related to the convergence rate of the algorithm.
 In general, the bigger the bias parameter is, the more operation times we need.
+The repetition satisfies $k_{i}=\mathcal{O}(\log(N/\epsilon))$, which is logarithmically dependent on the system size $N$ and the inverse of energy precision $\epsilon$ \cite{wei2020full}.
+The FQESS algorithm proposed here can be integrated into the scope of power iteration scheme or quantum gradient descent scheme for eigenvalue evaluation, as discussed in the appendix \ref{FQESSbaisc}.
 The detailed process of the FQESS algorithm is summarized in the table of Algorithm \ref{AlgorithmProcess}.